-- (1) The Vice-President must, at least 7 calendar days before a Committee meeting: - (a) publish on the AULSS website: - (i) the date, time and location of the Committee meeting; - (ii) a statement that the meeting is open to all members; and - (b) send to all Committee members, via the Committee email: - (i) the date, time and location of the Committee meeting. - (2) The Vice-President must, at least 3 calendar days before a Committee Meeting: - (a) publish on the AULSS website the agenda, report and related documents; and - (b) send to all Committee members, via the Committee email, the agenda, report and any related documents as an attachment to that email - (3) The Vice-President must, by the first academic day of semester 1 each year: - (a) publish a schedule of meeting dates for the year on the website (which may be subject to change in accordance with the notice requirements in clause 30(1); and - (b) send a schedule of those meeting dates as an attachment to the: - (i) Society email; and - (ii) Committee email.
+- (1) The Vice-President must, at least 7 calendar days before a Committee meeting: - (a) publish on the AULSS website: - (i) the date, time and location of the Committee meeting; - (ii) a statement that the meeting is open to all members; and - (b) send to all Committee members, via the Committee email: - (i) the date, time and location of the Committee meeting. - (2) The Vice-President must, at least 2 calendar days before a Committee Meeting, publish on the AULSS website the agenda, report and related documents. - (3) The Vice-President must, at least 3 calendar days before a Committee Meeting, send to all Committee members, via the Committee email, the agenda, report and any related documents as an attachment to that email. - (4) The Vice-President must, by the first academic day of semester 1 each year: - (a) publish the meeting dates for the year on the website (which may be subject to change in accordance with the notice requirements in clause 30(1); and - (b) send those meeting dates to the: - (i) Society email; and - (ii) Committee email.